Current Board

 A Cobell scholar, Rachael has served as an associate professor at the Institute of American Indian Arts, teaching courses in video production, cinema history, and storytelling.
 She strongly believes in the revitalization of Indigenous language and supports those efforts through her knowledge of multi-media technology.
 Rachael holds a Ph.D. in Native American Studies from the University of California, Davis, with a Designated Emphasis in Performance and Practice.

-Adrian lerma
+Michael lerma

 Board Director